 For nearly two years now, I’ve been experiencing an extreme amount of stress.
 Some days and weeks have been harder than others, but there hasn’t really been a period of un-stressed time.
 And a few months ago, the stress got so bad that I was struggling to function.

-There are a couple of major causes of stress, including malicious harassment and strained personal relationships, and some medium stresses like re-entering the dating world and on-going illnesses.
+There are a couple of major causes of stress, including malicious harassment and strained personal relationships, and some medium stresses like re-entering the dating world and ongoing illnesses.
 And there was the stress of dealing with a dear friend’s death.
-Then there is the low-level stresses, like living on a meagre budget.
+Then there are the low-level stresses, like living on a meagre budget.
 And, of course, there’s the stress of grief and bereavement that never quite goes away.

 But the biggest problem over the last two years is that there have been so many stresses that I’ve not been able to find enough peace and calm in my life.
 And each time I think I’m starting to even out, something else happens.
 So when things began to pile up a few months ago, I found myself unable to function well.
 And that meant that my stresses compounded.
 And after a while, I started to worry about my capacity for stress; I began to worry that I would break if any more stress and upset was added to my life.

 I got to the point where I was frightened that I might be heading for the edge of the cliff.
-And I found myself worrying that I was going to break; that I was going to have one of those meltdown episodes that leads to hospitalisation.
+And I found myself worrying that I was going to break; that I was going to have one of those meltdown episodes that lead to hospitalisation.

 And by the end of March, I was honestly beginning to worry about my mental wellbeing.
 I was beginning to worry that my fears of having an ultimate breakdown might actually be a warning sign for mental illness.
 So I began to reach out to a couple of people to let them know I was feeling overwhelmed and frightened that things would get worse.